olitheolix/fenics-recipes/README.md

 The aim is to build packages for Python 2 & 3, and move the entire build process into a Docker container.
-Unfortunately, the Python 3 requirement meant dropping VTK because it is incompatible with it.
+Unfortunately, the Python 3 requirement meant dropping VTK because it is incompatible.

 The main differences are: